coupergateway/couper/docs/website/content/2.configuration/4.block/request.md

 ---
 values: [
   {
-    "description": "Configures a [backend](/configuration/block/backend) for the request.", "name": "backend"
+    "description": "Configures a [backend](/configuration/block/backend) for the request.
+Mutually exclusive with `backend` attribute.", "name": "backend"
   }
 ]